Order of the Arrow: Acknowledgement of ties

-The Order of the Arrow has not addressed directly the question of its present ties to Freemasonry.
-But on its official website, the OA does not shy away from its past by using the old Masonic terminology similar in a historical context and acknowledging that this terminology may well have come from the Masonic fraternal system:

-"In 1921 Wimachtendienk, W.W. (a common way at the time of referring to what we know as the Order of the Arrow) was ready to have a national structure.
+The Order of the Arrow notes that some of its terminnology may have a Masonic origin: "In 1921 Wimachtendienk, W.W. (a common way at the time of referring to what we know as the Order of the Arrow) was ready to have a national structure.
 Patterned similar to the Freemasons, it was decided that each lodge would become a member of the Grand Lodge."

 "The usage of the term “Grand Lodge” appears to have come from the Masonic fraternal system that also calls their national organization the Grand Lodge."

-It also acknowledges that it was required to change this terminology in the 1930s:

-"As part of the agreement made by the OA National Executive Committee with Scouting America to become an official part of the Boy Scout program the OA agreed to change certain terminology effective January 1, 1935 (although not disseminated to local lodges until April 23, 1935).
-Scouting America was concerned about heavy reliance on Masonic fraternal terms in the Order.
-So the term “lodge” which is what Masons call their local groupings was replaced with the word “tribe”.
-Instead of Unami Lodge and Owasippe Lodge, they became Unami Tribe and Owasippe Tribe.
-Likewise the Masons use of the term “Grand” to describe their highest governing body was changed to “National”.
-Thus the OA's Grand Lodge would become known as the National Tribe and the Grand Chieftain would become known as the National Chieftain.
-Similarly, the term “Degree” became “Honor” and the term “Password” became “Admonition”.
-The term “Manitou” referring to a deity was eliminated from ceremonies, this being done to satisfy religious groups concerns."

 Addressing concerns from adults

 The OA also recognizes and respects the right of any parent, Scout leader and religious leader to have questions about the OA and its safeguarded ceremonies prior to a scout joining the organization.
 It provides a formal process to answer these questions with the lodge adviser or his designee.
-If questions remain after this meeting, the adults will be permitted to read the current ceremony text used in the Ordeal to make an informed decision.
+If questions remain after this meeting, the adults will be permitted to read the current ceremony text used in the Induction to make an informed decision.
 As scouts are minors, parents have the final say to allow or disallow their child to join the organization.
 Some exceptions can also be granted to allow parents to attend the ceremony itself under certain conditions.